 Navy Turns Out the Lights

-The Mids increased their lead to 21-10 after Dobbs hit slotback Bobby Doyle on three yard touchdown pass.
+The Mids increased their lead to 21-10 after Dobbs hit slotback Bobby Doyle on a three yard touchdown pass.
 Now, the Tigers were down two scores.
 With Navy dominating time of possession, there was no guarantee how many more times Gabbert and the offense would get the ball back.
 So they had to make something happen quickly.
 The Tigers started on their own 35 following the kickoff.
 On the first play of the drive, Gabbert tried to hit a receiver on a crossing pattern over the middle.

 There was only one problem.
-He didn’t quite get the ball high enough over Rob Pospisil.
+He didn’t quite get the ball high enough over Ross Pospisil.
 The Navy middle linebacker leaped up and intercepted the ball, giving the Mids the ball back.
 The offense didn’t score, but they still chewed up over 5 minutes of game clock.

 When Missouri did get the ball back, they added a field goal.
 But now the game was into the fourth quarter, and it only took the Mids two plays to put the Tigers out of their misery.
 Dobbs hit Marcus Curry on a 47 yard pass.
 On the next play, the Navy slotback finished the job by taking the pitch 11 yards around the left end for a touchdown.

 That made the score 28-13.
 After the Tigers turned the ball over on downs, the Mids scored one last touchdown on a six minute drive.
 They totally dominated the time of possession battle, holding the ball for 40:51 compared to 19:09 for Missouri.
 The expressions on their fans’ faces in this photo pretty much tells you all you need to know.
 They couldn’t believe what they had just witnessed.
 But there was one primary reason why the Tigers lost the 2009 Texas Bowl.
 And I can explain it in one word.